MeningococcemiaMeningococcal septicemia; Meningococcal blood poisoning; Meningococcal bacteremia

 Meningococcemia is a medical emergency.
-Persons with this type of infection are often admitted to the intensive care unit of the hospital, where they are closely monitored.
-The person may be placed in respiratory isolation for the first 24 hours to help prevent the spread of the infection to others.
+People with this infection are often admitted to the intensive care unit of the hospital, where they are closely monitored.
+They may be placed in respiratory isolation for the first 24 hours to help prevent the spread of the infection to others.

 Treatments may include: